 Proposed Copy:

-The Department of Psychological Sciences recommends that its majors take a broad selection of psychology courses and electives to obtain a well-rounded introduction to the science.
+The Department of Psychological Sciences recommends that its majors take a broad selection of psychology Psychological Science courses and electives to obtain a well-rounded introduction to the science.
 The Department encourages students to participate in its research activities, including laboratory courses, research seminars, and independent study experiences.

 The Department advises students planning to major in psychology to secure a background in the basic sciences and relevant social sciences, preferably before their junior year.
 Suggested courses include BIOL 1102, 1107, or 1108; ANTH 1006 or 2000; and SOCI 1001.
 If at all possible, majors should take STAT 1100Q (or 1000Q) by their third semester